 Céleste Cebra is an emerging lens-based artist from Sydney, Australia who resides in Chicago, USA.
 In 2015, Cebra graduated with a BFA in Photomedia and the Joel Corrigan Memorial Photography Award from the National Art School, Sydney.
 In 2016 she undertook a residency at La Cité Internationale des Arts in Paris.
 In early 2017 Cebra unveiled a series of works created during her artist residency and subsequent travels for her inaugural solo exhibition Quotidian Metropolis.
 She is a 2018 Josephine Ulrick and Win Schubert Photography Award finalist and a Fisher’s Ghost Award photography finalist.
 Cebra is a MFA candidate in Photography at the School of the Art Institute of Chicago.

-Céleste Cebra’s practice predominantly concentrates on urban space and walking.
-Working with the medium of photography, Cebra incorporates found detritus, the language of vernacular architecture, notions of the quotidian, displacement, alternative readings of public place and the disruption of the spatial continuum.
-These materials and themes equip the artist to explore connections people have with the areas they traverse and occupy on a daily basis.
+Céleste Cebra’s practice focuses on urban space and walking.
+Through the medium of photography Cebra incorporates found detritus, vernacular architecture, notions of the quotidian, alternative readings of public place and the disruption of the spatial continuum.
+These concerns equip the artist to explore connections people have with the areas they traverse and occupy on a daily basis.